TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

 The Feature Object
 ------------------

-Each feature is an object that accepts a pointer to ``aslm.model.model`` in its ``__init__()``  arguments and contains a configuration dictionary that dictates feature behavior in its ``__init__()`` function.
+Each feature is an object that accepts a pointer to ``navigate.model.model`` in its ``__init__()``  arguments and contains a configuration dictionary that dictates feature behavior in its ``__init__()`` function.
 A complete configuration dictionary is shown below.
 As few or as many of these options can be specified